timothyfeng19/Python-3D-Turtle-Graphics/README.md

 Controls:
 ← → : rotate left and right
-↑ ↓ : rotate up and down (along the red line)
+↑ ↓ : rotate up and down (red line shows direction)
 W S : move the cube forward and backward

 Uses rotation matrices to rotate the 3D points.
 Includes a perspective camera.